impatrickk/dsp/statistics/2-4-cohens_d.md

         round(CohenEffectSize(firsts.totalwgt_lb, others.totalwgt_lb),3)

-Our Cohen's d result of -0.089 standard deviations is greater than 0.029 standard deviations for the difference in pregnanc length (in terms of absolute value), but it is still a very small effect size, relative to the difference in height between men and women (1.7 standard deviations).
+Our Cohen's d result of -0.089 standard deviations is greater than 0.029 standard deviations for the difference in pregnancy length (in terms of absolute value), but it is still a very small effect size, relative to the difference in height between men and women (1.7 standard deviations).